openvcloud/docs/docs/Sysadmin/Maintenance/putting_node_in_maintenance_mode.md

 openvcloud      vncproxy             main        100 RUNNING  8091
 ```

-All services should be running if this is not the case try to start them with
+All services should be running if this is not the cat try to start them with

 ```
 ays start